CommE2E/comm/docs/dev_services.md

 We recommend running `aws configure`, which will prompt you for the necessary configuration values.

+## Terraform

+We use [Terraform](https://www.terraform.io/) to create and manage our AWS resources.
+Installation instructions can be found [here](https://www.terraform.io/downloads).

 ## RabbitMQ (Tunnelbroker only)

 [RabbitMQ](https://www.rabbitmq.com/) is an open-source message broker service.
 We use RabbitMQ in Tunnelbroker to facilitate communication between devices and keyservers.
 We use the secure AMQPS protocol to connect to RabbitMQ instances hosted on AWS.